The focus is often on how drug addiction hurts the addict, but the fact is, there are few acts more selfish than drug abuse and addiction.

 - According to the Arrestee Drug Abuse Monitoring Program (ADAM II), 60 percent of those arrested tested positive for drug abuse.

-- Health effects caused by drug abuse that impact society including parental neglect of children, drunk or drugged driving, exposure to toxic chemicals due to drug labs, hospitalization, emergency room visits.
+- Health effects caused by drug abuse impact society including parental neglect of children, drunk or drugged driving, exposure to toxic chemicals due to drug labs, hospitalization and emergency room visits.

 - Non-homicide admissions to the ER cost about $161 million annually.
 Hospital admissions cost $5.5 billion.

 If drug abuse or addiction is an issue for you or someone you care about, don’t continue to put everyone else at risk.
-Call us today for more information about our program and how it can help you to heal.
+Call us today at our 24 hour, toll-free helpline for more information about our program and how it can help you to heal.
+We can connect you to the best treatment programs available and even check your insurance coverage for you.
+Please call today.